p-costa/SNaC/README.md

 ### Input files

-The input files `dns.in` sets the physical and computational parameters, while the block files `geo/block.???` setup block-specific parameters.
+The input file `dns.nml` sets the physical and computational parameters, while `blocks.nml` sets block-specific geometry, grids, and boundary conditions.
 In the `examples/` folder are examples of input files for several canonical flows.
-See [`src/INFO_INPUT.md`](src/INFO_INPUT.md) for a detailed description of the input files.
+See [`docs/INFO_INPUT.md`](docs/INFO_INPUT.md) for a detailed description of the input files.

 Files `out1d.h90`, `out2d.h90` and `out3d.h90` in `src/` set which data are written in 1-, 2-, and 3-dimensional output files, respectively. *The code should be recompiled after editing out?d.h90 files*.